waynodiablo/Oystercard/yelp.md

 This command will add 'name' and 'description' properties to the database for each restaurant, and make a migration file that you can run to create these properties.
 Each item gets an ID automatically.
 Note that 'restaurant' here is singular, but the controller refers to 'restaurants'.

+(Here, **string** and **text** are types of data that your database can store.
+Rails will interpret these terms differently depending on what type of database you use, but in principle *string* has a length limit of 255 characters whereas *text* does not.)

 If you make a mistake, you can type the above command but using 'rails d' – for destroy – to remove the migrate.

 Then: